whareverrr/deploy_phase_4_project/README.md

 We used the Word2Vec to create detailed word representations based on their usage in the text.
 These word vectors help capture the meaning and context of words more effectively.

-The Logistic Regression model then used these word vectors to classify news articles into different categories.
+The Logistic Regression model then used these word vectors to classify news articles into categories.

 This approach achieved a high accuracy of 94%, reflecting its ability to understand and categorize text based on nuanced word meanings.